Introduction

 - create-bunli - Project scaffolding

-- bunli dev - Hot reload development
+- bunli dev - Hot reload development with type generation

 - bunli build - Multi-platform builds